 Attention Deficit Hyperactivity Disorder (ADHD)

-Psychotherapy is a treatment offered for behavioural and mental health issues.
-Through psychotherapy, psychologists help people of all ages live happier, healthier and more productive lives.
+Therapy is a treatment offered for behavioural and mental health issues.
+Through therapy, psychologists help people of all ages live happier, healthier and more productive lives.

-There are various approaches to psychotherapy - including cognitive-behavioural therapy (CBT), acceptance commitment therapy (ACT), interpersonal therapy and other kinds of talk therapy.
-It provides a supportive environment that allows individuals to talk openly with someone who is objective, neutral and non judgmental
+There are various approaches to therapy - including cognitive-behavioural therapy (CBT), acceptance commitment therapy (ACT), interpersonal therapy and other kinds of talk therapy.
+It provides a supportive environment that allows individuals to talk openly with someone who is objective, neutral and non-judgmental.

 You and your psychologist will work together to identify and change thoughts and behavioural patterns that are keeping you from living a full and meaningful life.